Katie Lam: Parliamentary career

 Lam was selected for the new seat of Weald of Kent in September 2023 ahead of the 2024 election.
-She gained the seat with 39.8 % of the vote, a majority of 8,422.
+She won the seat with 39.8% of the vote, a majority of 8,422.

 In the 2024 Conservative Party leadership election, she supported Robert Jenrick.
-Kemi Badenoch appointed her as a junior whip in the government.
-She was later appointed as Home Office shadow minister.
-According to The Guardian in 2025 she is a "disciple" of Dominic Cummings and a "rising star" in the Conservative Party, tipped as a future leader.
+Kemi Badenoch appointed her as a junior whip and a shadow Home Officer minister.
+According to The Guardian in 2025 she is a "rising star" in the Conservative Party, tipped as a future leader.
 At the Margaret Thatcher Conference, held in March 2025, Lam said that the Conservative Party should end its "obsession" with Thatcher, saying that while Thatcher "correctly diagnosed" issues about the state of the world, it does not "help or serve" the party in 2025.

 Lam described the grooming gangs scandal as "the greatest stain on this country in the 20th and 21st centuries".
-In April 2025, she gave a speech in the Commons in which she used graphic language to describe gang rape.
-The speech was poorly received by other parliamentarians but went viral on social media.
+In April 2025, she gave a speech in the Commons in which she read out graphic sentencing comments made by Judge Peter Rook to highlight the experiences of gang rape victims.
+The speech went down badly with those Labour and Liberal Democrat MPs in the mostly empty chamber, but went viral on social media.

-In October 2025, in an interview with The Sunday Times, Lam stated that a large number of people legally resident in the UK should have their right to remain revoked and be sent "home".
-She said this was necessary to create a "mostly but not entirely culturally coherent group of people."
-The comments were strongly condemned by Liberal Democrat leader Ed Davey, who described them as "deeply concerning and unpatriotic" in a letter to the Conservative Party leader Kemi Badenoch.
+In October 2025, in an interview with The Sunday Times, Lam stated, discussing the then Conservative Policy on revoking Indefinite Leave to Remain, “There are also a large number of people in this country who came here legally, but in effect shouldn’t have been able to do so.
+It’s not the fault of the individuals who came here, they just shouldn’t have been able to do so.
+They will also need to go home.”
+She added: “What that will leave is a mostly but not entirely culturally coherent group of people.”
+These comments built on a bill she and other Conservative MPs (including Chris Philp) tabled in Parliament on May 6 2025, which was revoked soon after her comments.

+The comments were strongly condemned by Liberal Democrat leader Ed Davey in a letter to the Conservative Party leader Kemi Badenoch.
 Badenoch's spokesperson said that Lam's views were "broadly in line" with Conservative policy.

-Later, on 30 October, Badenoch clarified that Lam had spoken 'imprecisely' and that it was not, in fact, Conservative Party policy to retrospectively revoke the status of legally settled people.
+Later, on 30 October, Badenoch clarified that Lam had spoken 'imprecisely'.
 This followed several Conservative MPs privately criticising Lam's remarks and complaining to the party whips.
-She retained her Shadow Cabinet position despite calls from Liberal Democrats Home Affairs spokesperson Max Wilkinson to dismiss her.
+The Party policy was changed; Lam retained her Shadow ministerial position despite calls from Liberal Democrats Home Affairs spokesperson Max Wilkinson to dismiss her.